Nikos Bourganis

-Nikos Bourganis (Νίκος Μπουργάνης; born 21 April 1997) is a Greek professional footballer who plays as a goalkeeper for Super League 2 club Niki Volos.
+Nikos Bourganis (Νίκος Μπουργάνης; born 21 April 1997) is a Greek professional footballer who plays as a goalkeeper.

 Career

 Early career

 Nikolaos Bourganis has been at PAOK since 2019.
 He is a strong, tall and ever-evolving goalkeeper, comfortable with the ball at his feet and possesses great reactions in one-on-one situations.
 He first became acquainted with the position of goalkeeper at the age of seven at Theseas Agrias, although he started out as a striker.
 At the age of 18 he went to Niki Volou, followed by Olympiakos Volou (making two appearances in the third tier), then Volos (26 appearances), where he remained after the team was promoted to the second tier.
 In 2019, PAOK entered his life and at the same time AE Karaiskakis – along with Chatzistravos and Meletidis – where in two seasons he played in 16 games.
 It’s now time for him to wear the Double-headed Eagle on his chest for PAOK B.